by Sven Åke Bjørke, Nov 2017

 Act of God – force majeure – An old legal term

-Roman law, which international law more or less is based on, may have had its roots in religion but gradually developed in a more pragmatic direction.
-The Romans developed a legal system to ensure that trade in the Mediterranean area would go as smoothly as possible, with a minimum of risk for the investors.
+Roman law, on which international law is rooted, may have had its origin in religion.
+Gradually it developed in a more pragmatic direction.
+The Romans used a thousand years to build a legal system ensuring that trade in the Mediterranean area would go as smoothly as possible, with a minimum of risk for the investors.
 A shipwrecked captain would have to prove he had done everything possible to save the ship by referring to the precautionary measures he had taken, by training the crew, maintaining the boat, not overloading, when necessary throwing some heavy goods overboard etc. A legal standard that still exists in international law called “bonus pater familias” (Anners, p.289) was established: The standard of what a good, reasonable and responsible family father would have done in the same situation.
 (What this good person would have done was assessed by the judge / praetor (Anners, p.58).)

 The reasonable person weighs four factors before he acts.
 First, he assesses the foreseeable risk of harm his actions or lack thereof may create and compare them to the utility he might achieve.
 He also calculates the extent of the risk.
 Thirdly, he must assess the likelihood of the risk actually causing harm to others and fourth, the possible alternative actions of less risk.
 The reasonable person is thus required to appropriately inform himself and act accordingly.

 If the captain of a ship in the Roman time had failed to take all reasonable precautions, culpability could be established.
-Negligence, mistakes or intentional damage that could have affected the outcome (causality) would be the first step towards making him personally responsible.
+Negligence, mistakes or intentional damage that the defendant knew or should have known or understood (dolus) could have affected the outcome (causality) would be the first step towards making him personally responsible.
 The next step would be: was the damaging event foreseeable, or would it have surprised all cautious and responsible people?
 If the event would come right out of the blue as a complete surprise to any sensible person, this would have been called an act of the gods, later “Act of God” or “force majeure“, and the case dismissed.
 The investor would have to carry the loss himself, unless there was an agreement among more than one investor sharing the losses (Anners, p.
 69).
 This is the historical roots of insurance companies.

 The investors gradually developed teams of lawyers who would specialize in arguing for that the event could not have come as a complete surprise; a good and experienced captain should have foreseen…etc, and that the captain had not fulfilled the bonus pater familias standards.
 A third legal point was added: possible or potential damage extent.
 The bigger the possible damage, the higher demands on precautionary measures that should have been taken to fulfill the “bonus pater standard”.
 A negligent and careless captain would have to argue very cleverly to get away, and to avoid risking lifelong slavery for himself and his family (Anners,p.74), he would often prefer going down with his ship.
 It is still a rule of honor for all captains to stay with his ship as long as possible, and be the last person to abandon it.